matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 (require '[clojure.inspector :as ins]) (ins/inspect-table data)

-[ image of window on screen showing what the code above creates ]
+[ image of window on screen showing what the code above creates, which is a spreadsheet-like table with two columns of numbers labeled :alpha and :beta at the top. ]
 ```

 The inspector is six inches away from you when you are programming in
 Clojure.
 Stand up the inspector and call inspect or inspect-table.

 Now I will tell you that if you are coming from almost any other Lisp,
 Clojure's inspector is quite primitive.
 And I am astonished that
 somebody has not made one or even ten more better ones than we have